eshwes01/travel/README.md

 ### Home:
  A button or link that brings the user to the homepage.

+### Destination Cards:
+Different travel destination cards, each offering:
+    A placeholder image representing the destination.
+    A brief description of the destination.
+    "Our Packages" Button: Leads to detailed package offers for the specific destination.
+    "Info" Button: Provides more detailed information about the destination.

 ### Our Packages:
 Links to a page displaying travel packages or details of available destinations.